If you are around 20 weeks pregnant, you’re probably getting ready for your first big ultrasound.

 What does the ultrasound show?

 Ultrasound technology has improved a lot since its advent.
-If Baby cooperates, you can see fingers, toes, spines and even a little face!
+If Baby cooperates, you can see fingers, toes, spines and even a little face.
 Also, you may be able to see the baby’s anatomy.
-Make your intentions known about finding out the gender (whether you want to or don’t), so that the ultrasound tech knows not to spill the beans.
+Make your intentions known about finding out the sex (whether you want to or don’t), so that the ultrasound tech knows not to spill the beans.
 If you don’t tell, then you might accidentally find out — or worse, you might not be able to find out at all.

 The ultrasound works by sending high-frequency sound waves that are used to produce images of what’s inside you.
 You may not be able to recognize much of what you see, but the technician is trained to interpret the images.
 On most sonograms, the image is grainy black and white.
-The transducer — the part of the machine they rub on your belly (wand) — is moved around almost constantly, and the baby is swimming around, too!
-(You wouldn’t be the first mama-to-be who thought she’s expecting not a human baby but an alien one.)
+The transducer — the part of the machine they rub on your belly (wand) — is moved around almost constantly, and the baby is swimming around too.
+(You wouldn’t be the first mama-to-be who thought she’s expecting, not a human baby, but an alien one.)

 Some moms think the baby’s tiny spine looks a lot like a string of pearls — lots of little tiny bones in a line.
 It reminds me of the spine of dinosaur skeletons you see in natural history museums.

 Girl parts look like three lines, while a boy part often appears pretty much as you’d expect.
-(Be sure not to confuse the umbilical cord and the penis.
-You might get a surprise at birth if you try to interpret the scan on your own!)
+Be sure not to confuse the umbilical cord and the penis.
+You might get a surprise at birth if you try to interpret the scan on your own.

 Amniotic fluid will be one of the darker things on the scan, and the harder tissue — such as bone — will appear bright.

 Why does your bladder need to be full?
-When your bladder is full, it acts as a balloon, pushing the uterus up out of the pelvis a bit, which helps the tech visualize the baby, umbilical cord, amniotic sac, placenta and uterus.
+When your bladder is full, it acts as a balloon, pushing the uterus up out of the pelvis a bit, which helps the tech see the baby, umbilical cord, amniotic sac, placenta and uterus.